How much does care at home cost?

-Fully managed service
+Fully managed live-in service

 The company providing the care employs and trains its carers directly.
 It will oversee and organise all aspects of care arrangements, from initial expert client and risk assessment and client-carer matching, through to comprehensive care plans.
 These providers are inspected by the care regulators.

 The service you choose to work with will affect the price charged per week.
-Unlike domiciliary care agencies there is little difference in the fee depending on where you live in the UK.
-The Live-in Care Hub conducted a survey of live-in care fees across the UK as they are keen to be transparent about the costs of this type of care.
+Unlike hourly-paid domiciliary care agencies there is little difference in the fee depending on where you live in the UK.
+The level of care that’s required may significantly affect the cost of the service.
+However, as a general guideline, many live-in care providers charge between £800 and £1,200 per week.

-We explain the options for paying for care at home, from local authority support to paying for it yourself, known as ...
+We explain the options for paying for care at home, from local authority support to paying for it yourself.

-Following a financial assessment, government funding for home care may be given.
-We explain about the means test ...
+If you are eligible, government funding for home care may be available.
+We explain the means test and other rules.